conda/conda/docs/source/travis.rst

 of the 50 minutes that Travis allows for each build.
 Using conda also lets you test the building of conda recipes on Travis.

-Conda is cross-platform, so it can be used for anything, not just Python, but the following guide shows how to use it to test a Python package on Travis CI.
+Conda is language-agnostic, so it can be used for anything, not just Python, but the following guide shows how to use it to test a Python package on Travis CI.

 The .travis.yml file